- Education and Science

 Consumer surplus is deemed to be a part of "economic surplus" which includes both 'consumer surplus' and ' producer surplus'.
 The term economic surplus is also referred to as Marshallian surplus as it is introduced by Alfred Marshall.

-Alfred Marshall, economist
+Alfred Marshall, Great Economist

 You can understand the concept of consumer surplus with the help of these examples.